List of Ace Attorney characters: Kazuma Asogi

 Kazuma Asogi (亜双義 一真, Asōgi Kazuma) is Ryunosuke's best friend and a certified lawyer in Japan, having successfully passed their bar exam.
 He acts as Ryunosuke's co-counsel when he is tried for murder in Japan.
+He is wise and charismatic, and can always be seen with his katana.

 He invites Ryunosuke to accompany him on a trip to Great Britain to study their legal system.
 Unfortunately, an incident aboard the ship they traveled on results in his presumed death.
 However, he later resurfaces in England, studying to be a prosecutor, eventually serving as such in the final trial of Resolve.